weishiuchang/writeups/onprem-kube-dashboard/README.md

   ],
 ```

-Now generate a couple of random secrets for `EAS_CONFIG_TOKEN_SIGN_SECRET` and `EAS_CONFIG_TOKEN_ENCRYPT_SECRET` and run external-auth-server/bin/generate-config-token.js to get the encrypted output.
-Make sure to save the generated tokens for values.yaml as they are needed for decrypting:
+Now generate a couple of random characters for `EAS_CONFIG_TOKEN_SIGN_SECRET` and `EAS_CONFIG_TOKEN_ENCRYPT_SECRET` and run external-auth-server/bin/generate-config-token.js to get the encrypted output.
+Make sure to save the random characters for values.yaml as they are needed for decrypting:
 ```bash
 EAS_CONFIG_TOKEN_SIGN_SECRET=`openssl rand -base64 6`
 EAS_CONFIG_TOKEN_ENCRYPT_SECRET=`openssl rand -base64 6`